turingschool/backend_mod_1_prework/final_prep/README.md

 - [ ] Health + Wellness

 When you are finished, add screenshots of your calendar so we can provide feedback if needed!
+I realize that I have large chunks of time sectioned off for Turing: study, projects, review, notes....
+I will use the Pomodoro Technique and set the timer for breaks.
+The reason I use large chunks of time is because it helps me to stay focused.
+I used to have the habit of multi-tasking and jumping from task to task to task.
+It left me scattered, overwhelmed, and feeling like I could not complete anything completely.
+I have found that when I section chunks of time (with breaks!) that I am much more focused on one thing.

 - `Add Week 1 Screenshot Here`
 - <img width="939" alt="Screen Shot 2021-06-10 at 5 17 54 PM" src="https://user-images.githubusercontent.com/81917337/121608867-f8a7d180-ca0f-11eb-90dc-04df1dc783ed.png">